RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc777-stream-0.1.0.md

 ### Fluctuating balance

 The balance of an ongoing payment flow changes every second.
-Hence, to compute a balance that keeps in sync, the advanced-logic returns:
+Hence, to compute a balance that keeps being in sync, the interpretation returns:

 - `lastUpdatedBalance`
 - `lastUpdateTimestamp`